mahdihasanshuvo/mahdihasanshuvo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Mahdi Hasan, P.hD. candidate in the department of Marine Earth and Atmospheric Science (MEAS) at North Carolina State University.
-My research interests include large-scale atmospheric and oceanic circulations, climate variability and change.
-I am currently advised by Dr. Sarah Larson, associate professor of the MEAS department at NC State.
-Prior to joining NC State, I earned my Bachelor's and Master's degrees in Mechanical Engineering with a focus on Computational Fluid Dynamics.
+I am Mahdi Hasan, a Postdoctoral Research Fellow in the Department of Marine, Earth, and Atmospheric Sciences (MEAS) at North Carolina State University.
+My research broadly focuses on large-scale atmospheric and oceanic circulations, climate variability, and climate change.
+I earned my Ph.D. in Climate and Atmospheric Science from NC State in 2025, and before that, I completed my Bachelor's and Master's degrees in Mechanical Engineering with a focus on Computational Fluid Dynamics.

 Education
 =======